hamfat/HPAI-Challenge/README.md

-The scripts and final data repository for the "2026 HPAI modelling challenge".
+The R scripts and final data repository for the "2026 HPAI modelling challenge".